WKNR: Litigation and sale

 WHK's longstanding radio contract for Browns games was set to expire at the end of the 1983 season, and Lake Erie made a substantial bid that included the team taking partial ownership of the station.
 While Browns executive vice president James Bailey claimed WJW's bid was the best the team had received, Robert Gries sued Modell on charges of anti-competitive practices on December 15, 1983.
 This lawsuit was one of multiple Gries filed against Modell and the team during the 1980s, but was dismissed in court.
 WHK had the right to equal WJW's offer for the 1984 season, which it did the following February.
 The Browns approved another offer by Lake Erie for the radio rights on February 18, 1985, but rumors quickly emerged about Lake Erie purchasing WWWE and WDOK from Gannett, which occurred later in the month via a $9.5 million deal.
-This purchase required the sale of WJW due to existing FCC regulations, while Modell rejected speculation he and Al Lerner didn't have enough money to consummate the deals.
+This purchase required the sale of WJW due to existing FCC regulations, while Modell rejected speculation he and Al Lerner did not have enough money to consummate the deals.
 WQAL owner WIN Communications, which was controlled by former Browns player Thom Darden, initially expressed interest in purchasing WJW as well.

 Lake Erie ultimately sold WJW to WLTF owner Booth American for $2.1 million on February 28, 1985.
 Having successfully sold off WABQ in 1980, Booth desired a full-time AM station to complement WLTF and to help further compete for additional national advertising revenue.
 Lake Erie elected to keep the WWWE call sign but "move" WJW's talk format onto WWWE, and Booth planned to relaunch WJW outright as WRMR.
 The majority of WJW air talent and management—including general manager Art Caruso—were reassigned to WWWE, which dismissed announcers Jack Reynolds, Fig Newton and Bruce Drennan and nine other staffers, while WWWE program director Ray Marshall assumed the same position at WRMR.
 Lake Erie transferred the Browns rights to WWWE; Caruso and O'Day were tasked with hiring new announcers for the Browns games on WWWE while still operating WJW.
 WWWE retained Cleveland Indians and Cavaliers play-by-play along with Pete Franklin's Sportsline, placing the radio rights for all three Cleveland pro sports teams on the same radio station for the first time.